Gregorij Rožman: Relations with Italians

 In his own diocesan newspaper Rožman wrote that following the annexation of the Ljubljana province to Italy, he actually told the fascist Commissioner, Grazioli, the following:As for the cooperation of the representatives of the Church with the new authorities of fascist Italy, the authoritative word of God for us Catholics says: "Let every man be of the highest."obedient to the authorities; for there is no authority except from God, and those that are, are from God established" (Romans, 13, 1).
 From this point of view, we recognize the authority that is above us, and according to our conscience, we will gladly collaborate for the temporal and eternal benefit of the people, among which among which God's Providence made us priests...We are grateful to God that He has inspired in the leader of Greater Italy the thoughts of generous justice and considerate wisdom with which His Majesty ... suggested the foundation of the Ljubljana province".
-Rožman thus welcomed Mussolini's annexation of Ljubljana Province to Italy and indicated his willingness to cooperate with the fascist occupiers.
-Rožman regularly attended events with the highest representatives of the occupation authorities - on May 5 the ceremonial Italian army parade, on June 6 at Italian military headquarters he listened to Mussolini's speech with Generals Robotti and Orlando, on May 22 Rožman held a thanksgiving mass for the end of the war against Yugoslavia with fascist commissar, Grazioli, and Italian generals in attendance, etc. Rožman's actions supported efforts by pre-war Slovene political parties who sought to find accommodation with the Axis occupation, and were thus in direct opposition to the stance of the Yugoslav government-in-exile and the Allies, who did not accept the defeat, occupation and partitioning of Yugoslavia.
+Rožman thus welcomed Mussolini's annexation of Ljubljana Province to Italy and indicated his willingness to cooperate with the Fascist authorities.
+Rožman regularly attended events with the highest representatives of the Fascist authorities: on 5 May, the ceremonial Italian army parade; on 22 May, Rožman held a thanksgiving mass for the end of the war against Yugoslavia with fascist commissar, Grazioli, and Italian generals in attendance; on 6 June, at Italian military headquarters he listened to Mussolini's speech with generals Robotti and Orlando, etc. Rožman's actions supported efforts by pre-war Slovene political parties who sought to find accommodation with the Axis takeover, and were thus in direct opposition to the stance of the Yugoslav government-in-exile and the Allies, who did not accept the defeat, occupation, and partitioning of Yugoslavia.
 Italian propaganda efforts took full advantage of his willingness to oblige, leading to Rožman being criticized by priests from Primorska region, where the fascist authorities had repressed and Italianized Slovenes for decades.

 Rožman played a key role in arranging an audience with the pope for the Ustaše leader Ante Pavelić, head of the fascist, Nazi-puppet Independent State of Croatia.
-Rožman personally vouched for and recommended Pavelić to the pope, despite Pavelić having been sentenced to death in absentia in France, for organizing the 1934 assassination of the Yugoslav king Alexander.
-Rožman was also well aware of Pavelic’s totalitarian, anti-Jewish and anti-Serb policies.
+Rožman personally vouched for and recommended Pavelić to the pope, despite Pavelić having been sentenced to death in absentia in France, for organizing the 1934 assassination of Yugoslavia's King Alexander.
+Rožman was also well aware of Pavelić's totalitarian, anti-Jewish and anti-Serb policies.
 The resulting audience with the pope led to sharp protestations to the Vatican by the Yugoslav government-in-exile.